dragonfly-science/dragonfly-website/content/what-we-do/upskilling-your-team/content.md

 ---
 title: Upskilling your team
 subtitle: >
-  We enjoy transferring our skills.
-We work openly with clients, and enjoy transferring our skills to the teams we work with.
-We help people develop efficient processes for carrying out high quality, reliable analysis.
+  We work openly with clients and enjoy transferring our skills.
+The processes we use in our work can help lift the efficiency and quality of your analysis and reporting.
 author:
-  - people/thompson-finlay/content.md
+  - people/menzies-ignatius/content.md
+quote: >
+  By working with your team, we can close the gap between our expertise and the knowledge needed to carry on the project when we’re done.
+It can also be really stimulating for people to learn new skills and a lot more effective than us providing hand-over documents and seminars.
 teaserTitle: Upskilling your team
 teaserIntro: >
-  We're not about keeping everything to ourselves.
-Our style is to get things set up right, walk alongside as long as you need us, and be there to help with the tricky stuff.
+  We work openly with clients and enjoy transferring our skills.
+The processes we use in our work can help lift the efficiency and quality of your analysis and reporting.
 teaserCTAbutton: Read more
 teaserAnchorId: capability
 teaserSVG: /what-we-do/upskilling-your-team/WWD_Skills1.svg